Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

+Taking the [001] surface of a ${}^24/{}^1m{}^1m_x{}^2m_d$ altermagnet as an example, we see that symmetry permits deterministic switching of $L_x$ by $E_y$, as well as $L_y$ by $E_x$, but $L_z$ is not switchable (hence the W$_\perp=\textrm{No}$ notation).
+We also see, as expected, that $j^s_\perp$ vanishes by symmetry for some of the surfaces even in $d$-wave altermagnets, ruling out their use as transverse spin current sources via the spin-splitter mechanism.

-The most interesting surfaces are those that permit both perpendicular switching and transverse spin-splitter current.
-One such surface is [110] of the ${}^24/{}^1m{}^1m{}^2m$ antisymmetry group.
-This antisymmetry group includes altermagnetic rutiles \cite{Smejkal1} and possibly \cite{thapa2026altermagnetismvanadiumoxychalcogenideslost} some inverse-Lieb-lattice oxychalcogenides \cite{jiang_discovery_2025,zhang_crystal-symmetry-paired_2025,chang2025inverseliebmaterialsaltermagnetism}.
+The most promising surfaces for applications are those that permit both perpendicular switching and $j^s_\perp$.
+One such surface is [110] of the ${}^24/{}^1m{}^1m_x{}^2m_d$ bulk antisymmetry point group, which describes altermagnetic rutiles \cite{Smejkal1} and possibly \cite{thapa2026altermagnetismvanadiumoxychalcogenideslost} some inverse-Lieb-lattice oxychalcogenides \cite{jiang_discovery_2025,zhang_crystal-symmetry-paired_2025,chang2025inverseliebmaterialsaltermagnetism}.
 Note that in the conventional crystallographic setting used for rutiles (which is rotated by $45^\circ$ compared to the setting used in Table \ref{tab:atlas}), this surface is indexed as [100].
-Another relatively high-symmetry surface allowing both perpendicular switching and spin-splitter response is available in the orthorhombic ${}^2m{}^2m{}^1m$ spin group by cleaving the crystal along one of the ${}^2m$ antisymmetric mirror planes.
-Note that both of these surfaces forbid strong surface magnetization, which may help unambiguously identify perpendicular spin-splitter response in experiment.
+Another relatively high-symmetry surface allowing both perpendicular switching and spin-splitter response is available in the orthorhombic ${}^2m{}^2m{}^1m$ spin group by terminating the crystal along one of the ${}^2m$ antisymmetric mirror planes.
+This case may be realizable in altermagnets with the TiNiSi-type structure \cite{gamage2026metallicdwavealtermagnetismwfeb}.
+Note that both of these surfaces forbid SSM.
+This means that the two magnetic sublattices remain symmetry-equivalent at the interface, forbidding the nonrelativistic staggered torque-polarization response via unequal absorption of the incident spin current by the two sublattices.
+An inspection of Table \ref{tab:atlas} shows that most high-symmetry surfaces forbid SSM and hence require interfacial spin-orbit coupling to generate staggered torque polarizations.

+In specific heterostructures, the SAPG may be lowered by adjacent layers, growth conditions, or strain \cite{Belashchenko2025}.
+Such symmetry lowering can permit additional responses, which may be determined from the corresponding subgroup of the SAPG.
+The responses listed in Table \ref{tab:atlas} represent the minimal set required by symmetry for a given surface orientation in the absence of such additional symmetry breaking.